A Level Physics

 Course Entry Requirements: GCSE Physics A grade and GCSE Mathematics A grade

-Students must be competent in their use of mathematics and have a certain affinity for numerical work.
-It is vital that they can rearrange equations with relative ease, e.g. v2 = u2 + 2as to make s the subject, and understand whether or not answers using standard form are likely to be correct.
-An ability to substitute new quantities into an equation is also important, e.g. 4/3 p r3 r g to represent the weight of a sphere, given r is the sphere’s density.
-Being able to rearrange equations into the form y = mx + c is also important as it allows us to find physical constants form the gradient or y-intercept of a line.
-If you are unsure about your mathematical ability, you must talk to your physics and mathematics teachers.
+Students must be competent in their use of mathematics, for example rearranging equations such as v2 = u2 + 2as to make s the subject.
+Combining equations is also important, so 4/3pr3rg represents the weight of a sphere, given r is its density.
+Rearranging equations into the form y = mx + c is also required as it allows us to find physical constants form the gradient or y-intercept of a line.
+If you are unsure about your mathematical ability, you must talk to your Physics and Mathematics teachers.

-Students will sit three written papers at the end of the A-Level course.
+Students will sit three written papers at the end of the A level course.
 Papers 1 and 2 will test specific theory from the two year course, whilst Paper 3 covers the entire specification with synoptic links and questions testing practical skills.
-Students should also gain a practical competency award based on their use of skills in the sixteen core practicals.
+Students should also gain a practical competency award based on their development of skills in the core practicals.

 Students should study Physics if they are interested in its applications and ways of thinking and particularly if they wish to study a related subject, such as Physics or Engineering, at university.
 Physicists are always in demand across a wide range of careers because of their logical skills and ability to interpret data.